oils-for-unix/oils/doc/modules.md

 This is like a Lisp 2.

 Oil doesn't deviate from this!
-It builds some fthings on top.
+It builds some things on top.

 TODO: See Interpreter state / data model.